-There is a shortage of certain qualified STEM graduates from vocational education and training (VET) and tertiary education, particularly in crafts occupations, the creative and cultural industries, clean tech, and in fields such as information and communication technology (ICT) where demand is projected to increase considerably3.
+There is a shortage of certain qualified STEM graduates from vocational education and training (VET) and tertiary education, particularly in crafts occupations and in fields such as information and communication technology (ICT) where demand is projected to increase considerably.
 The number of enrolments in tertiary STEM fields is increasing, though not fast enough to keep up with job market needs for some STEM fields.